PedroZappa/42_minitalk/README.md

 static void ft_send_msg(pid_t pid, char *msg);
 ```

-* This function creates a local variable `i`, initialized to 0, to keep track of the current index in the message being sent.
+To keep track of the current index of the message being sent, a local variable `i`, initialized to 0,

 * But before it starts sending the actual message it must first send its length to the `server`.